-Releasing the button time will at any immediately stop door movement.
+Releasing the button at any time will immediately stop door movement.

 The door mechanism has no automatic safety protection to avoid injury to bystanders.
 The driver is responsible for the safe operation of the door.

 Driver's Area Lighting

 Press this rocker switch to turn on the driver's overhead light as needed.